redikawest/ci-cd/README.md

-# ci-cd
+# About
-testing CI CD github actions.
+Try to create CI CD using github actions.

+#Stack
+NodeJs
+ExpressJs